Digimon: Web novel

+Webcomic

+In December 2023, Bandai announced a webcomic titled Digimon Liberator for Spring 2024.

 Card game

 The Digimon Collectible Card Game is a card game based on Digimon, first introduced in Japan in 1997 and published by Bandai.
 The third season (Digimon Tamers) utilized this aspect of the franchise by making the card game an integral part of the season.
 Versions of the card game are also included in some of the Digimon video games including Digital Card Battle and Digimon World 3.

 During the fourth anime (Digimon Frontier), Bandai created the D-Tector Card Game to tie in to their own D-Tector virtual pet toys.
 This was a West-only card game.
 From February 25, 2011 to September 28, 2012, Digimon Jintrix was an online card game supported by physical card releases.
-It was followed up by the mobile game Digimon Crusader, which lasted fom December 2012 to December 2017.
+It was followed up by the mobile game Digimon Crusader, which lasted from December 2012 to December 2017.
 In 2020 a new card game was launched to coincide with Digimon Adventure: using a new system, this was released in the West in January 2021.